 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Whether you’re a subdivision developer embarking on a new project or an office building owner looking to refinance, chances are you’ll need a commercial real estate loan.
+Unlike residential real estate, commercial real estate refers to property that’s used for business, such as a hotel or mall space.
+The typical commercial real estate loan borrower might be a business owner (including small business owners), developers or investors.
 Commercial real estate loans work differently than residential mortgages in terms of underwriting, structure, interest rates and fees, and there are several types to choose from.
-Here is a guide.

 What is a commercial real estate loan?

 A commercial real estate (CRE) loan is typically used to purchase, construct, rehabilitate or refinance commercial, industrial and other non-owner-occupied property.
 That can include office buildings, multi-unit rental buildings, medical facilities, warehouses, hotels or vacant land on which one or more of these types of properties can be built.

 Commercial mortgages can also be used to buy and develop land on which single- or multi-family homes will be constructed and sold.

 Unlike a residential mortgage, the underlying asset for a commercial loan is not a primary residence.
 Instead, the commercial lender underwrites based on the income — such as rent from tenants — and expenses that the property will generate.